rodrigorodrigues/microservices-design-patterns/README.md

 [![Build Status](https://travis-ci.org/rodrigorodrigues/microservices-design-patterns.svg?branch=master)](https://travis-ci.org/rodrigorodrigues/microservices-design-patterns)
 [![codecov](https://codecov.io/gh/rodrigorodrigues/microservices-design-patterns/branch/master/graph/badge.svg)](https://codecov.io/gh/rodrigorodrigues/microservices-design-patterns)

-The main idea for this project is to show a case of `Microservice Architecture` using multiple languages.
+The idea for this project is to show a case for applying `Microservice Architecture` using multiple languages.

-Most all services are made in `Java with Spring Boot 2 + Webflux(Reactive Programming) + MongoDB` but there is one in `NodeJS`, `Kotlin` and web app using `React`.
+Most all services are built in `Java with Spring Boot 2 + Webflux + MongoDB` but there are other services using `NodeJS`, `Kotlin` and `Python`.

+The web application is using `React` and also a beta version using [JHipster](https://www.jhipster.tech/).

+Feel free to create a new microservice using a different language(`Go?, Ruby?, C#?`), just please following the minimal requirements:
+ * Create a new folder on root and put your code
+ * Add a minimal documentation
+ * Add a Rest API
+ * Add JWT Validation
+ * Add Tests
+ * Add Dockerfile
+ * Add MongoDB or some other NoSql
+ * Add Eureka Client(if possible)
+ * Add Spring Cloud Config Client(if possible)

+PS: A better approach would be a microservice per repository but for simplicity all microservices are in the same repo.

+If you want to contribute please check [TODO List](#todo-list).

-Inspired by book [Microservices Patterns](https://www.manning.com/books/microservices-patterns)(`Chris Richardson - @crichardson`).
+Inspired by the book [Microservices Patterns](https://www.manning.com/books/microservices-patterns)(`Chris Richardson - @crichardson`).

 ## Contents